momandine/momandine.github.io/_posts/2017-11-26-Make-it-Work.md

 I’m better at programming than past me.
 I’m MUCH better at getting things to work reliably.
 My effort is more efficiently expended, while my standards for "working" have changed - the code I write might be part of a collaborative project, roll up into a larger system or service with emergent behavior, or have a lot of potential edge cases.

-This is what I remember of some key turning points in my “wake it work” strategies.
+This is what I remember of some key turning points in my “make it work” strategies.
 Like most learning, a lot of my knowledge came from ~~failure~~ educational misadventure.

 #### Run the code